biyaolia/Map-Application-using-OpenCV/Final_report.md

-Contributor:

-Biyao Liang @ biyaolia@usc.edu

-Manoj Sunkara @ msunkara@usc.edu

-In this project we have 7 major functions for our Trojanmap app.
+In this project we have 7 major functions.

 ![image](https://user-images.githubusercontent.com/97922238/166183514-df1d5d99-4be0-4794-affc-96ba7e8b7ce4.png)